trifle/twitterresearch/README.md

 *There is a set of working usage examples in the file examples.py*

 1. Install requirements: `pip3 install -r requirements.txt`
+** IMPORTANT NOTE: A new version of the peewee library has been released and breaks some APIs; take care to use the requirements file **
 2.  (optional) install ipython `pip3 install -U ipython`
 3.  start python
 4. Import libraries, such as `import rest, streaming`